 The Teaching Portfolio should document the candidate's achievements since appointment or promotion to present rank in relation to the Offer Letter and any addendums.
 Evidence should include relevant examples, such as those listed in Section 5.3 that reflect teaching effectiveness.
 Below is a framework for the Teaching Portfolio and a listing of elements that should be included in it.
-Section 5 of the dossier should be no more than 15 pages.

-- Statement of Teaching Philosophy (five page maximum) - Evidence of Teaching Effectiveness (ten page maximum; see section 5.3) - Service to the University, the Profession or Society (if applicable) - Research, Scholarship or Other Creative Activities (if applicable)
+• Statement of Teaching Philosophy

+- Evidence of Teaching Effectiveness - Service to the University, the Profession or Society (if applicable) - Research, Scholarship or Other Creative Activities (if applicable)